SiLab-Bonn/basil/docs/introduction.rst

   - set interface type to SiSim
   - set $COCOTB environment variable to path to cocotb

 Basil unit tests make extensive use of this feature.
-See host/tests folder.
+See tests folder.

 License
 =====================